MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

 - Fixed an issue that prevented GBM from properly reloading the main window after the database file is updated by another application, such as Dropbox.
+- Fixed an issue that could cause an unnecessary sync to be triggered after a backup or restore operation.
 - The remote database backup created when GBM is launched will now include the name of the PC in the file name.
 	- The remote database is "gbm.s3db" in your backup folder.
 	- This change makes the launch backup(s) more useful when using GBM on multiple PCs.